SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 ### 3. It's too much!
 1. So much is crammed into **2.
 Microdata**.
-2. Susan will work on a detailed table of contents for this cluttered CCRI Data Sources section.
+2. Solution: a detailed table of contents for the cluttered **CCRI Data Sources** section.

 #### Method